matt-deboer/kuill/README.md

 A new UI for kubernetes.

-Motivation
+Goal
 ---

-To create a Kubernetes UI experience capable of integrating with popular enterprise authentication mechanisms, and provide a focused but functional introduction to Kubernetes that prioritizes developer onboarding speed.
+To provide an open source Kubernetes UI experience capable of integrating with popular enterprise authentication mechanisms, and providing a focused but functional introduction to Kubernetes that prioritizes developer onboarding speed.

 ### Why create another dashboard?

-Other than gaining more experience in Golang and React, and learning a lot about kubernetes itself, it seemed worthwhile to have a dashboard that supports user authentication though the browser, and executes all actions **as** the authenticated user (as opposed to executing them as a privileged service account).
+Other than gaining more experience in Golang and React, and learning a lot about kubernetes itself, there is value in a dashboard that supports user authentication though the browser--executing all actions **as** the authenticated user (as opposed to executing them under a privileged service account).
 See [this discussion](https://github.com/kubernetes/dashboard/issues/574#issuecomment-282360783) for details surrounding the vulnerabilities introduced by running the existing dashboard in a multi-tenant environment.

 ### What makes kuill different?

-Other than the purely cosmetic differences, **kuill** acts as an authenticating proxy, sending every request using the identity of the authenticated user; this means that a user of kuill has the same privileges** they would have using `kubectl` in their shell.
+Other than the purely cosmetic differences, **kuill** integrates with the most common modern enterprise authentication mechanisms (OpenID+Connect and SAML2), and acts as an authenticating proxy to Kubernetes--sending every request using the identity of the authenticated user; this means that a user of kuill has the same privileges** as they would have using `kubectl`.

-** _There is a service account which grants kuill access to proxy requests to nodes in order to access their status summary details_
+** _There is a service account which grants kuill access to proxy requests to nodes in order to access their status summary endpoints_

 Setup
 ---